 • Do wild pigs pose a threat to agriculture?

-Yes, They can cause significant damage to agricultural crops, particularly root vegetables and grains, leading to economic losses for farmers.
+Yes, They can cause significant damage to crops, particularly root vegetables and grains, leading to economic losses for farmers.

 • What should I do if I encounter a wild boar in the wild?